Regulatory Rapporteur

 G-E-T-ting there – how gene editing technologies could change more than genes

 The field of genome editing technologies (GETs) is rapidly advancing, marking a new and exciting era of curative medicines.
-These products can alter genetic material in patients, highlighting the crucial need to introduce dedicated legislation to ensure that GETs are developed and maintained in a safe and effective manner.
+These products can alter genetic material in patients, demonstrating the need to introduce dedicated legislation.
+This article explores the challenges associated with regulating this sub-class of medicines.

 READ HERE